 The name of the country changed to Belize in 1973; it was formerly called British Honduras.
 With a population of 368,310 (2015), Belize lies on the eastern or Caribbean coast of Central America.
 Belize has a diverse society, composed of many cultures and languages that reflect its rich history.
 English is the official language of Belize, with Belizean Kriol being the unofficial language.
 Over half the population is multilingual, with Spanish being the second most common spoken language.
 Additionally, Belize's diversity in ecosystems offers an abundance of terrestrial and marine species making it a key place in the globally significant Mesoamerican Biological Corridor.
 Spanning the length of Belize is the second biggest barrier reef in the world.

 To learn about eligibility requirements, academic course offerings, and the program calendar, click the following button:

 To see more on what resources they provide and special notes on the program, click on the following button:

 During most of the program, students will stay in hotels, and the program includes a two-night homestay in San Jose Village, with an indigenous Mayan family.
 All meals once in Belize are included in the program cost.

-This faculty-led program receives funding from the Blugold Commitment Faculty-Led International Immersion Experiences (FLIIE) program, and each student is eligible to receive funding for only one FLIIE experience.
 By clicking on the following term, you will find more information on program costs.
-If the term you want to go abroad is not listed, please see the most recent term and add 7% to your estimate to factor in exchange rate fluctuations and tuition increases.
+If the term you want to go abroad is not listed, look at the most recent term and add 7% to your estimate to factor in exchange rate fluctuations and tuition increases.
+Please note that in this case, program costs can vary widely as FLIIE Blugold Commitment funding is not yet confirmed for future years.
 Click on the buttons below to view that term's cost estimate.